 Mendoza is the largest wine region in Argentina, and the wine and the views are simply unbeatable.
 If you’ve been looking for the perfect wine tasting tour, the beautiful Mendoza wine region will absolutely blow you away.

 Our Discover Wine series focuses on regions of the world that you can visit for wine tasting.

-If you’ve been looking for the perfect wine tasting tour, you need look no further than the beautiful Mendoza wine region.
-It is comprised of three major wine producing areas: the Uco Valley, Maipu and Lujan de Cuyo.
-Each of these growing areas produces slightly different varietals and has a unique feel that sets it apart from the others.
+It is comprised of three major wine producing areas: the Uco Valley, Maipu, and Lujan de Cuyo.
+Each of these growing areas produces slightly different varietals and the wineries have a unique feel that sets it apart from the others.

 With a solid plan for touring Mendoza’s wineries, you’ll be able to do all three areas in just 3-6 days (depending on how many wineries you want to visit in each area and if you have the time to visit at a slower pace, covering each region in 2 days rather than one.)